theBlackBoxSociety/HTML-CSS-tutorial/02_html.md

     </body>
 </html>
 ```

 ### Entities

-- Some characters have a special meaning.
+- Or **Escape characters** are characters that are used in and reserved by HTML code.
 - For example `<` is the start of the tag.
 - We cannot use these characters directly because we would confuse the browser.
 We need to use 'entities'.
 (They need to be 'escaped'.)